 Mark H. Oring

-Partner, Mark H. Oring joined the firm in 1997.
-With a legal career that spans three decades, he focuses his work on personal injury, malpractice, and insurance law.
+Mark H. Oring joined Baker and Oring, LLP as a partner in 1997.
+With a legal career spanning more than four decades, he focuses his practice on personal injury, malpractice, and insurance law in Marina del Rey and throughout California.

-Since 1980, Mr. Oring's client work has involved general tort practice, including medical and legal malpractice, elder abuse, and civil rights cases.
-As a litigator, he represents clients in trials and appeals in Federal and State Courts, as well as Superior and Appellate Court trials and in arbitrations and mediations.
+Since 1980, Mr. Oring's work has encompassed general tort practice, including medical and legal malpractice, elder abuse, and civil rights cases.
+As a litigator, he represents clients in trials and appeals in Federal and State Courts, including Superior and Appellate Court proceedings, arbitrations, and mediations.

-Mr. Oring attended medical school at the Catholic University of Louvain, Belgium (curriculum in French) from 1963 to 1965 and Columbia University College of Physicians and Surgeons in New York City where he received his Certificate in Physical Therapy.
-Mr. Oring subsequently became licensed as a Registered Physical Therapist in Indiana and California.
-His medical education helps him to communicate the true nature of the injuries his clients have suffered to legal adversaries and jurors.
+Mr. Oring attended medical school at the Catholic University of Louvain, Belgium (coursework conducted in French) from 1963 to 1965, and later at Columbia University College of Physicians and Surgeons in New York City, where he earned his Certificate in Physical Therapy.
+He subsequently became licensed as a Registered Physical Therapist in Indiana and California.
+This medical background gives Mr. Oring a distinct advantage in conveying the true nature and severity of his clients' injuries to opposing counsel and jurors alike.

 • California 1977